 Besides her expertise in Chinese and Asian American cultures and literatures, Li also loves dancing (particularly Chinese dance and Latin dance), movies, cooking and photography.
 She has been invited to give a series of talks, dance workshops and performances of Chinese dance in liberal arts colleges over the country.
 During graduate school, she picked up Latin dancing (salsa, bachata) and has trained and performed with a dance company for several years in Latin dance congresses.
 She loves taking pictures and cooking for her family as well.

-Dr. Li is delighted to join the Faculty-in-Residence program in 2021, which she believes would allow new opportunities and outlets to connect with the students in both academic and social spaces.
+Li joined the Faculty-in-Residence Program in 2021, and values being able to connect with the students in both academic and social spaces.
 She is driven to improve students’ cultural awareness in and out of classrooms by offering film, cultural, dance programs from various cultures.
-She also hopes to provide programming activities to help students with their academic careers and professional skills.
+Li looks forward to providing programming activities that will help Cougar Village I residents with their academic and career planning.